SonyaMoisset/Pluralsight_Training/README.md

 - Introduction to Web Development
 - HTML5 Fundamentals
 - JavaScript Build Animation With Gulp.js
+- JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting
+- JavaScript: From Fundamentals to Functional JS
 - Extending Bootstrap with CSS, JavaScript, and jQuery